Staff

 Executive Director, Full-Time Staff

 As a young scholar, Emiko focused her studies in international affairs on human rights, with a particular focus on peace and genocide studies.
 This focus lead her to study restorative justice and reconciliation efforts in Rwanda, Guatemala, and Hiroshima, Japan.
-However, during her doctoral program at Emory University, Emiko began refocusing her passion for human rights to local movements in the U.S. South, and began organizing cafeteria workers and working as a graduate research assistant at the James Weldon Johnson Institute, where she transcribed interviews with women veterans of the Student Nonviolent Coordinating Committee (SNCC).
-During this time, Emiko also served as the Area Coordinator for Amnesty International Southeast Regional Office and worked tirelessly on the Troy Davis death penalty case.
+During her doctoral program at Emory University, Emiko began refocusing her passion for human rights to local movements in the U.S. South, and began organizing cafeteria workers and working as a research assistant at the James Weldon Johnson Institute, where she transcribed interviews with women veterans of the Student Nonviolent Coordinating Committee (SNCC).
+During this time, Emiko also served as the Area Coordinator for Amnesty International and worked tirelessly on the Troy Davis death penalty case.
 She also participated as an active member of the Student Farmworker Alliance, where she received her political education and solidarity training in South Florida from farmworker leaders from Mexico, Guatemala, and Haiti.
 Emiko eventually wrote her dissertation on the Coalition of Immokalee Workers’ struggle for farmworker justice and its transnational advocacy efforts to combat modern-day slavery in the United States.

 Outside of her work at Freedom University, Emiko recently served as the elected Editorial Officer of the Georgia Advisory Committee of the U.S. Commission on Civil Rights from 2020-2023, which published a report assessing Georgia’s civil asset forfeiture practices and its disparate impact on communities of color.
 As an active public scholar, she writes and lectures frequently on topics such as human rights advocacyundocumented student activism, immigration and higher educationworkers' rights and economic justice, and music and mobilization.
 As an organizer, Emiko has engaged in numerous direct actions for workers’ rights, racial justice, and immigrant rights, and has been arrested four times in the Kingian tradition of nonviolent civil disobedience.